 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

 I’m excited to share with you an interview with the lucid dream expert – Clare R. Johnson Ph.D.!

-She is the President of the International Association for the Study of Dreams (IASD).
-What is more, Clare R. Johnson is the first person in the world to do a PhD on lucid dreaming as a creative tool!
+Clare is the President of the International Association for the Study of Dreams (IASD).
+What is more, Clare is the first person in the world to do a PhD on lucid dreaming as a creative tool!